-As a different case study, it was also evaluated the effect of a not-ideally centred electron beam with respect to the ultrathin layer, or of a tilted layer, or a layer that was not homogeneously prepared (Figure 5).
-The EDS detector was oriented in axis (Figure 5a) or at 90° (Figure 5d) with respect to the gold layer, and the layer thickness varied between 1 μm and 200 nm.
-For the sake of example, Figure 5 reports the distribution of the detected X-rays for Ag Lα1 in a gold leaf 1 μm thick (Figures 5b, e) and 200 nm thick (Figures 5c, f), with the detector oriented in the same direction of the leaf extension (Figure 5b, c) or at 90° (Figure 5e, f), for a not-centred 25 keV electron beam.
-In the case of Figure 5b the considered operational settings will cause a reduction of the X-ray generation volume inside the layer with a consequent not-linear decrease of the detected X-rays from the gold alloy and important contributions from the elements of the adjacent glass layer (cartellina).
-The reduction of the gold layer thickness to 200 nm further increases these effects, decreasing the detected Ag X-rays with respect to a bulk reference sample and adding to the measured spectrum further spurious contributions from the glass layer present on the left side (support glass).
-It should be noted that also the orientation of the gold leaf with respect to the detector azimuthal angle will affect the distribution of the detected X-ray emissions.
-As shown in Figures 5e,f a configuration with the detector at 90°, i.e. positioned in the direction of the cartellina glass, in this case will instead extend the distribution of detected X-rays inside the gold alloy in a not symmetric manner.
-Indeed, Figures 5e,f show an increase along the z-axis (depth) of the volume of the X-rays revealed by the detector, both in the case of 1 μm thick and 200 nm thick layers.
-This effect is due to the different detector position with respect to the gold alloy-glass edges, which causes a variation of the X-ray absorption path from the generation point to the detector.
+As a different case study, the effect of a non-ideally centred electron beam with respect to an ultrathin layer, a tilted layer or a layer that was not homogeneously prepared (Figure 5) was also evaluated.
+The EDS detector was oriented in axis with (Figure 5a) or at 90° (Figure 5d) to the gold layer, and the layer thickness varied between 1 μm and 200 nm.
+For the sake of this example, Figure 5 demonstrates the distribution of the detected X-rays for Ag Lα1 in a gold leaf 1-μm thick (Figures 5b, e) and 200 nm thick (Figures 5c, f), with the detector oriented in the same direction as the leaf extension (Figure 5b, c) or at 90° (Figure 5e, f), for a non-centred 25 keV electron beam.
+In Figure 5b, the considered operational settings cause a reduction in X-ray generation volume inside the layer with a consequent non-linear decrease in detected X-rays from the gold alloy and important contributions from the elements in the adjacent glass layer (cartellina).
+The reduction in gold-layer thickness to 200 nm further increases these effects, decreasing the detected Ag X-rays with respect to a bulk reference sample and adding to the measured spectrum further spurious contributions from the glass layer present on the left (support glass).
+It should also be noted that the orientation of the gold leaf with respect to the detector azimuthal angle affects the distribution of the detected X-ray emissions.
+In contrast, as shown in Figures 5e and 5f, a configuration with the detector at 90°, i.e. positioned in the direction of the cartellina glass, extends the distribution of detected X-rays inside the gold alloy in a non-symmetrical manner.
+Indeed, Figures 5e and 5f show an increase along the z-axis (depth) of the X-ray volume revealed by the detector, in both the 1-μm-thick and 200-nm-thick layers.
+This effect is due to the different detector position with respect to the gold alloy/glass edges, which causes a variation in the X-ray absorption path from the generation point to the detector.
 More X-rays will pass through the glass layer, a less dense material and with lighter elements than the gold alloy.
-To be noted that the detected X-ray signal, even if the electron beam is focussed on the gold alloy, would present X-ray lines from the glass composition.
-In this regard, it should be considered that the interaction volume of electrons, and the associated X-rays generation, is highly dependent on the material composition and the electron beam energy.
+It should be noted that the detected X-ray signal, even if the electron beam is focussed on the gold alloy, would present X-ray lines from the glass composition.
+In this regard, it should be considered that the interaction volume of electrons, and the associated X-ray generation, is highly dependent on material composition and electron-beam energy.
 The penetration of energetic electrons is influenced by elastic and inelastic scattering events inside the specific material that can generate a lateral extension of electron trajectories from hundreds of nm to several μm.

-To optimize the quantitative SEM-EDS microanalysis of a ultrathin gold layer 200 nm thick, as in the case of a gold-leaf mosaic tesserae, the Monte Carlo simulation results suggest to decrease the beam energy to 7.5 keV.
-At this conditions the X-ray signal generation is confined within the ultrathin gold fragment, which therefore behaves as a massive material.
+To optimise the quantitative SEM-EDS microanalysis of an ultrathin, 200-nm-thick gold layer, as in the case of a gold-leaf mosaic tesserae, the Monte Carlo simulation results suggest a decrease in beam energy to 7.5 keV.
+Under this condition, the X-ray signal generation is confined within the ultrathin gold fragment, which therefore behaves as a massive material.

 Conclusions